Don Owen (filmmaker): Personal life and death

 Owen was a Buddhist and student of the Tibetan Buddhist meditation master Chögyam Trungpa, who had settled in Halifax, Nova Scotia.
-Owen spent time at Trungpa’s Vajradhatu Rocky Mountain Dharma Center, a type of seminary, in Boulder, Colorado.
-Trungpa’s organization established Dharmadhatu meditation centers all over North America; in 1972, Owen founded the Toronto Dharmadhatu community at his small farm in Green River, Ontario.
+Owen spent time at Trungpa's Rocky Mountain Dharma Center, a retreat center in Red Feather Lakes, Colorado.
+Trungpa’s organization Vajradhatu established meditation centers all over North America; in 1972, Owen founded the Toronto center at his small farm in Green River, Ontario.
 From 1976 to 1978, Owen taught film courses at Naropa University, which Trungpa founded in 1974.
 Owen returned to the seminary in 1990, after his last film, Turnabout.
 In order to be part of Trungpa’s inner circle, one had to practice complete discretion and keep all activities secret; Owen explained his long absences by telling people that he had to take time off to look after his children while his wife traveled.

 In 2011, Owen suffered a stroke and he spent the rest of his life in Toronto’s Kensington Gardens Nursing Home, cared for by Tibetan nurses.
 Bed-ridden and unable to read or write, he dictated poems to staff and friends; through dictation, he was also working on a screenplay called The Postmistress, in which he wanted Sally Field to play the title role.
 A few months before his death, in late 2015, Owen's memoir was published.
 Its title, Captain Donald's Quest for Crazy Wisdom is a reference to Trungpa's 'Crazy Wisdom' theory.

 In early February 2016, Owen suffered a series of small strokes and stopped eating and drinking.
 He died on February 21 at age 84.
 He had been married once (to Suzanne Gobeil) and was survived by two sons.
 His funeral service was the Pure Realm of Shambhala Ceremony at the Shambhala Meditation Centre of Toronto.